Call for Help

 Training and Supervision

-Trans and Gender Non-Confirming (TGNC) Health
+Trans and Gender Diverse (TGD) Health

 Trauma

-Working with LGBTQ students
+Working with LGBTQ+ students

 The LGBTQ+ emphasis will focus on growing identity-specific knowledge, awareness, and skills through a social justice lens to best serve students who hold these marginalized identities.
 Training experiences may include engaging in culturally- and clinically-appropriate care through individual and group counseling, reviewing the LGBTQ+ literature to inform best practices, providing outreach and programming (e.g., Gender and Sexuality Campus Center), and participating in meetings with campus partners (e.g., the Queer Leadership Team and the Trans Health Workgroup).
-Projects can be developed collaboratively around the interest of the postdoc relative to the dynamic needs of the LGBTQ+ students on campus.
+Projects can be developed collaboratively around the interest of the postgrad relative to the dynamic needs of the LGBTQ+ students on campus.

 Working with Partners

-Working with Students of Color
+Working with BIPOC Students

 Orientation